 Editor / Writer / Graphic Designer

-Julian's work has been published in Huizache: The Magazine of a New America, The Acentos Review, Flash Fiction Online, Chestnut Review, Rumble Fish Quarterly, Blue Marble Review, and F(r)iction Lit, among other places, and his favorite genres to write are contemporary fiction, magical realism, and historical fiction.
+Julian's work has been published in Huizache: The Magazine of a New America, The Acentos Review, Flash Fiction Online, Chestnut Review, Rumble Fish Quarterly, Blue Marble Review, F(r)iction Lit, and Teachers & Writers Magazine, among other places, and his favorite genres to write are contemporary fiction, magical realism, and historical fiction.

 Banner artwork previously published in The Acentos Review, October 2022.